Psalm 103; Psalm 108-110; Psalm 122; Psalm 124

 I read in a commentary that Psalm 124 was likely a call and response from a Levitical priest and worshipers.
 Verses 1 through 5 were likely spoken by the priest and verses 6 through 8 were the response of the people.
 Great way to read this Psalm!
 Even though this Psalm title says it is a "Psalm of David", some commentaries believe this Psalm is post-exile from Babylon based on verse 8: "We escaped like a bird from a hunter's trap.
 The trap is broken, and we are free!"
 Though, I could see that verse apply to Davidic times too.
 Verse 8 is a joyful response that hopefully each one of us can sing confidently: "Our help is from the LORD, who made the heavens and the earth."
 Amen and Amen!

-Do you know God's love always?
-Click here for Always!
+Do you need a boat?
+Click here for your boat!

 Please join us in memorizing and meditating on a verse of Scripture today: "I rejoiced with those who said to me, 'Let us go to the house of the LORD.'"
 Psalm 122:1 NIV